2022 Daytona 500: Race

 Starting in 3rd place, Brad Keselowski took the lead from Kyle Larson and Alex Bowman and led the first lap of the race.
 On lap 7, Keselowski began to battle for the lead with Kyle Busch with Busch leading that lap but Keselowski got out in front of Busch on lap 8.
 On lap 27, Busch took the lead from Keselowski but Keselowski battled with him on lap 32 which Keselowski would lead that lap before Busch took it back the next lap.
 During green flag pitstops on lap 39, Jacques Villeneuve, making his first Daytona 500 start, spun coming to pit road and was able to keep the car going and no caution was thrown.
 The first caution flew on lap 41 when Kaz Grala's right rear wheel came off and Chase Briscoe got turned by Austin Cindric.
 The race restarted on lap 46 with Kyle Busch remaining as the leader.
 On lap 52, the second caution flew when Justin Haley's right front wheel came off.
 The race restarted on lap 57 with Kyle Busch remaining as the leader.
 On lap 58, William Byron took the lead from Busch.
 Harrison Burton took the lead from Byron on lap 59 but Burton lost the lead to Martin Truex Jr. on lap 61.
 With 3 laps to go in stage 1 on lap 63, an 8 car wreck occurred on the backstretch.
 It started when Brad Keselowski was pushing Harrison Burton when Keselowski pushed Burton at the wrong angle turning Burton into William Byron, Kyle Busch, Denny Hamlin, Ross Chastain, Christopher Bell, and Alex Bowman.
 Burton's car caught air, flipped over, and landed back on all 4 of his wheels.
-Everyone walked away ok.
+Everyone walked away from the wreck without any major injuries.
 Stage 1 ended under caution with Martin Truex Jr. winning the stage.
 Ryan Blaney led the field to the restart on lap 72.
 After green flag pit stops, Brad Keselowski took the lead on lap 110.
 On lap 125, Kyle Larson took the lead from Keselowski but Keselowski took it back from Larson on the next lap.
 With 2 laps to go in stage 2, Martin Truex Jr. took the lead and also won the stage edging out Joey Logano.
 The race restarted on lap 138 with Brad Keselowski leading the race.
 With 50 laps to go, the 5th caution flew for a 5 car crash on the front stretch.
 It started when Tyler Reddick got turned by Jacques Villeneuve collecting Martin Truex Jr., Joey Logano, and Kurt Busch.
 The race restarted with 41 laps to go with Austin Cindric leading the field.
 Cindric soon began to battle for the lead with Bubba Wallace.